pranalitalla8/pharmaceutical-drug-price-prediction/README.md

 # Predicting Pharmaceutical Price Fluctuations:
-### The Impact of Patents and Regulatory Actions on Drug Pricing
+<h3>The Impact of Patents and Regulatory Actions on Drug Pricing </h3>

 ## Project Organization